 While Superman always strives to do what is right, the differences between Superman and Cap are twofold: Superman represents the immigrant who comes to America, and finds the American dream – Captain America is the American dream.
 Superman projects a kind of Boy Scout mentality and purity that Captain America does not have.
 Cap sometimes fails, and he knows it; he is not always the Boy Scout.
 (10)

 Captain America is no two-dimensional patriot.
-Although cloaked in Old Glory, he represents ideals – liberty, democracy, freedom, and equality — essential to the American dream, not necessarily to the American government.
-At two junctures, he forfeited his title, becoming Nomad and the Captain, after determining that staying Captain America would challenge his ideals.
+Although garbed in Old Glory, he represents ideals – liberty, democracy, freedom, and equality — essential to the American dream, not necessarily to the American government.
+At two junctures, he forfeited his title, becoming first Nomad and then decades later the Captain after determining that staying Captain America would challenge his ideals.
 More recently, he stepped outside the law during the epic Civil War that pitted hero against hero over the Superhuman Registration Act, costing him not only his uniform and shield, but his life . . . only temporarily, however.
-In short, to defend the dream Captain America will stray beyond the law.
+In short, to defend the dream Captain America will stray beyond black-letter law.

 The character of the Punisher represents the antithesis of Captain America (Cap), but at the same time represents a darker part of the American psyche.
 He is the one willing to do anything necessary to rid the world of bad people.
 To do that, one must be willing to compromise their values and ethics for the “greater good.”
 Whenever the two have “teamed up” the situation and forces allayed against them are truly evil.
 But what is the greater good in this case?
 Do the Punisher’s means (willingness to kill, a seemingly cavalier attitude towards due process and civil liberties) justify the end of a safe and secure America?
 That is the complexity and meaning of the two characters.
 They both seem to represent America in some form.
 (126)